x0054/wpLock/README.md

-# wpLock - Lock for WordPress
+# wpLock - Lock for WordPress Login Page

-This is a super simple WordPress login lock.
+This is a super simple WordPress login page disabler.
 This will not make your Word Press installation any more secure against a targeted attack.
 However, it will stop those annoying bots from trying to guess your password constantly.
 It's a quick hack, feel free to improve and add pull requests.

 ## Installation

-1. Copy to your WordPress install directory
+1. Copy wpLock.php to your WordPress install directory
 2. Rename to something other then wpLock.php.
 This is security by obscurity, so use something obscure :)

 ## Usage